yesjinu/ghost-to-md/README.md

 ## Contributions
 Feel free to submit pull requests or issues if you have any improvements or bug fixes.

+If you need specific kinds of frontmatter, you can modify the `mdFormat` and `toContentString` in `main.go` according to your needs.
+You can also create an issue and I'll try to add it.

 ## License
 This project is licensed under the MIT License